sk-athar/1.Traffic-Analysis-Project/README.md

 **Analyst:** SOC Analyst (Student Project)
 **Category:** Network Forensics & Malware Traffic Analysis
 **Tools Used:** Zeek, Wireshark, CyberChef, VirusTotal, ELK Stack
+*This analysis is based solely on network evidence; no endpoint forensics were available to confirm payload execution or persistence mechanisms.*

 ---